Skip to main content

 Puccini's perennial favorite performed in three acts

-Continuing the summer of Puccini, New York City Opera will present a full production of the perennial favorite, Tosca.
-Tosca is a three act opera that takes the audience back in time to Rome during the 1800's, just after the French Revolution.
-Napoleon has successfully taken France and has invaded Rome and created a new republic.
-The beloved opera singer, Floria Tosca, is in love with painter Mario Cavaradossi and here begins the story of how Chief of Police Baron Scarpia intersects with these lovers in drama, betrayal, revenge and murder.
+Tosca is a three-act opera that takes the audience back in time to Rome during the 1800's, just after the French Revolution.
+Napoleon has successfully taken France and has invaded Rome, creating a new republic.
+The beloved opera singer, Floria Tosca, is in love with painter Mario Cavaradossi and here begins the story of how Chief of Police Baron Scarpia intersects with these lovers in drama, betrayal, revenge, and murder.

 Bryant Park Picnic Performances presented by Bank of America is a free outdoor festival that welcomes all New Yorkers to experience the city’s vibrant arts and culture.
 The series provides a platform for extraordinary artists and serves as a vital outdoor venue for a wide array of New York’s cultural institutions.